Skip to main content

 Illegal immigration; procedures for arrest, detention, transportation of illegal aliens provided for; reporting requirements established; penalties established

-This bill would provide that state and local law enforcement agencies may enter into memorandums of understanding and agreements with the United States Department of Justice, the Department of Homeland Security, and any other federal agency for the purpose of enforcing federal immigration and customs laws and the detention, removal, and investigation of illegal aliens and the immigration status of any person in this state.
+• Allows state and local law enforcement to enter memorandums of understanding with the Department of Justice, the Department of Homeland Security, and other federal agencies to enforce federal immigration laws and handle detention, removal, and investigations of illegal aliens.

-This bill would require state and local government employees to send, receive, and maintain information relating to the immigration status of any individual as required for public safety purposes.
+• Requires state and local government employees to send, receive, and maintain immigration status information as reasonably needed for public safety.

-This bill would provide for standard procedures for intake and booking of illegal aliens and foreign nationals in county and municipal jails and would provide for penalties for violations.
+• Establishes standard intake and booking procedures for illegal aliens and foreign nationals in county and municipal jails, with penalties for violations.

 Subjects